How to get a professional mortgage

 But some lenders will consider trainees, most usually in the accountancy, legal and actuary professions.

-If you’re unsure about whether you might qualify for a professional mortgage, an experienced mortgage broker can advise you, and also tell you how much you may be able to borrow.
+Suppose you’re unsure about whether you might qualify for a professional mortgage.
+In that case, an experienced mortgage broker can advise you and also tell you how much you may be able to borrow.

-How do you get better deal with a professional mortgage?
+How do you get a better deal with a professional mortgage?

 1. Get a better interest rate

 Some lenders will offer a reduction against their standard lending rates – because they want your business.